 You’re spoiled for choice when it comes to restaurants in Swellendam in the Overberg, about 200km east of Cape Town.
-The town has more than 35 restaurants where you can get anything from a pastry to a pizza, a toasted sarmie to bobotie, a plate of pasta to a fine dining experience.
+This South African town has more than 35 restaurants where you can get anything from pastries to pizzas, toasted sarmies to bobotie, even a fine dining experience.
 Here are some ideas about where to eat in Swellendam restaurants.

 My caramelised onion, beetroot and goats cheese in phyllo tart was scrumptious, the other starter of salmon and cream cheese roulade understandably less piquant.
 My husband ordered a main of fillet of Black Angus beef with beans, cauliflower puree and shiitake mushrooms with a cabernet jus that was cooked medium rare and tender, just the way he likes it.
 I had duck breast with spiced cabbage, baby spinach and toasted almonds that was also tender and tasty.

 For dessert we chose double cream vanilla ice cream with toffee sauce and toasted almonds, and an Amarula crème brûlée with Madagascan vanilla bean, just the right texture.
 I highly recommend this restaurant, especially if you visit when the winter special is running to make it more affordable.

 The Conservatory at Schoone Oordt

 If you’re lucky enough to be staying at the guest house, you’ll find that the kitchen staff continue the gourmet theme at breakfast, with a spread that includes fresh fruit salad, creamy yoghurt, home-made granola, muffins, scones, cheeses – and that's just the first course.
 Second course might be flapjacks with berry coulis, followed by a delicious tower of mushroom, tomato, bacon and egg – a novel and attractive twist on the same-old, same-old hot breakfast.

 Note that the Conservatory is only open for dinner in summer (closed from May to September).